The 25 Best Thrillers You Need to See in 2025

 Starring: Freddie Prinze Jr., Chase Sui Wonders, Madelyn Cline, Sarah Pidgeon, Tyriq Withers, Jonah Haur-King, Lola Tung, Nicholas Alexander Chavez, Austin Nichols, and Gabbriette

 Why it’s worth seeing: It looks like what ‘90s movie classic I Know What You Did Last Summer was for Gen X stars, the reboot will be for Gen Z/millennial cusp favorites.
 The franchise about a group of friends being stalked by a killer after a tragic accident is the latest horror series to come back.
 It has the same premise, though details are being kept hush-hush.
-You can get excited in the meantime, though, knowing the original series’ heartthrob Freddie Prinze Jr. is returning.
+You can get excited in the meantime, though, knowing the original series’ heartthrob, Freddie Prinze Jr., is returning.

-Release date: August 8
+Release date: August 22

 Starring: Leonardo DiCaprio, Regina Hall, Sean Penn, Alana Haim, Teyana Taylor, Wood Harris, and Benicio del Toro

-Why it’s worth seeing: A new PTA movie on the way is simply another reason worth living!
+Why it’s worth seeing: A new Paul Thomas Anderson movie on the way is simply another reason worth living!
 As always, the iconic filmmaker (Phantom Thread, Boogie Nights, There Will Be Blood) has garnered an incredible cast—featuring some of his past collaborators like Licorice Pizza star Alana Haim and some names we’re thrilled to see him working with, from Leonardo DiCaprio to Regina Hall.
 All we know is that it’s a crime drama and, by the looks of the pap shots that surfaced throughout production, it looks bonkers.

 'The Housemaid'